tankh99/tp/docs/DeveloperGuide.md

 There are a few notable classes and methods that are used to interact with the add patient command:
 1. `AddPatientCommand`:
-   1. Defines the add appointment command keywords and other error messages.
+   1. Defines the add patient command keywords and other error messages.
 2. `AddPatientCommand#execute()`
    1. Validates the results for `AddPatientCommandParser#parse()`
    2. If the results are valid, then the specified patient will be added to the CogniCare application.
-   3. Throws a `CommandException` if the specified appointment is invalid.
+   3. Throws a `CommandException` if the specified patient is invalid.
 The new patient is only considered valid if it satisfies storing the required information in the required format.

 **Alternatives Considered**